chromestone/Advances-In-XR/index.md

 Thus it is somewhat unfair to evaluate our finetuned model on the original dataset.
 And in practice, we argue that this usually isn't a problem since the presence of a face almost always means that we can perform landmark detection.
 So that means we can easily zero out the lower half of the face before feeding it into our finetuned model.
 This is how we implemented our eyeFER model in our app.

 This does lead us to be curious.
 What if we also trained a mouthFER?
 Would ensembling such a model with eyeFER lead to even decent results?
 And would adding a finetuned layer (for cross eye/mouth feature relations) get us anywhere close to SOTA?

+The orange line in fig. 1 shows the ensemble performance on the augmented dataset.
+Though this is also somewhat of an unfair evaluation since the baseline has never been trained on the augmented dataset, we argue there is still value to this analysis.
+For one, this curve shows that the finetuned model contributes more to the performance on the augmented dataset than the baseline.
+We know this by comparing at the steepness on both sides of the curve (split at $\alpha = 0.5$).
+It is interesting to note that at around $alpha = 0.5$, we get a very small bump in performance

 Even though we have to take fig. 1 with a grain of salt, we created this graph because we think it is an interesting way to present our results.
 I've read some new papers that deal with overlaying synthetic masks.
 This doesn't seem to be too much of a stretch for future work given the fact that we already have face landmarks.